opentelekomcloud/python-otcextensions/doc/source/cli/cbr.rst

 The CBR client is the command-line interface (CLI) for the Cloud Backup and Recovery (CBR) API and its extensions.

-For help on a specific `dns` command, enter:
+For help on a specific `cbr` command, enter:

 .. code-block:: console